 Over the last one-and-a-half years, we have done a lot of research on the presidential candidates and their impact on human resources.
 Now that our country is going to have a Trump presidency starting January 20, 2017, we have gathered a list of what HR items we think President-elect Trump will tackle his first 100 days in office.
+Here’s what we think a Trump presidency means for HR.

 - Overtime – The Department of Labor (DOL) changed the overtime exemption rule.
 This new rule could increase the exempt salary threshold to $47,476 per year.
 However, we believe that the Trump Administration will decide not to offer federal funding to defend this position, which means this new rule, will simply die.
 However, employers should work towards compliance because one never knows how Trump’s Administration will handle the enforcement of this new rule.